 Our programming environment is the same as the first lab (Lab 01).
 In this lab, we want to extend our Lab 04 to support arithmetic on binary numbers.
 Particularly, we want to calculate the addition or subtraction of two binary numbers in signed-2’s-complement system.

 As we discussed in the lectures, there are different ways to represent negative and positive numbers.
 In signed-radix-complement, we use positive numbers to show the negative numbers.
 So, there is no position for the sign.
 However, we can show that the bit in the highest significant position in signed-2’s-complement binary system acts like sign bit (not the same though!).
-This is because given n bits, the maximum number divided by 2 is (2n-1)÷2=2n-1 which is equal to the largest number given n-1 bits, i.e., 0111….111.
+This is because given n bits, the maximum number divided by 2 is (2n-1)÷2=2n-1 which is equal to the largest number given n-1 bits, i.e., 0111…111.
 So, all binary numbers equal or below this number is positive, having 0 in the n-th bit.
 This number plus 1 becomes 1000…000.
 All numbers equal or above this are negative and have 1 which is non-zero in the n-th bit.
 In summary, positive numbers has 0 and negative numbers has 1 in n-th bit.
 The only non-zero value in base-2 is 1.
 So, the n-th bit indicate the sign similar to the signed-magnitude.

 In C/C++, you can define a variable that can store negative and positive numbers as signed.
 Indeed, any numeric variable in C/C++ is in signed-2’s-complement by default, and using the keyword signed is optional, as seen below!
 Please pay attention to the format specifier for signed variables in scanf and printf, which is "%d".